Hexadecimalz/Bloomberg-Update-Check/README.md

 ## Compatibility

-This will work on Python 2.7.x and is known to work on Windows and Linux, since macOS is similar it is assumed to work there, too.
-Your Cron job should have rights to write files or the code will ping each time the task runs.
+This will work on Python 3.8.x and is known to work on Windows and Linux, since macOS is similar it is assumed to work there, too.

-## Contributors
+## 👽 Contributors

 * Hexadecimalz
 * Anonymous (with guidance from Hexadecimalz)

-## Issues

-This is my first project using GitHub, please be kind and contribute.
-For example, the code assumes all months have 31 days, because it did not seem significant enough to modify for the small variances in the calendar.